-decided to give up drinking and found himself at the Christianbased New Hanbury Project in Shoreditch, East London.
+But two years ago, Ken decided to give up drinking and found himself at the Christianbased New Hanbury Project in Shoreditch, East London.

-Here, more than 100 recovering addicts are offered training in everything from literacy happy when he drank, I could be to Spanish, computing and gardening.
+Here, more than 100 recovering addicts are offered training in everything from literacy to Spanish, computing and gardening.
 When a fellow former addict asked for a Bible study class to be added to the roster, Ken decided to go along.

-'When I was a kid we were sent and we were scared to death,' he recalls.
+'When I was a kid we were sent to a Seventh Day Adventist church and we were scared to death,' he recalls.
 'There was lots of crying and praying.